QuentinRa/blog.quentinra.dev/info/plsql/index.md

-v_cursor%FOUND -- true if there are still rows, NULL if fetch never called v_cursor%NOTFOUND -- true if no more rows, NULL if fetch never called v_cursor%ISOPEN -- 🙄 v_cursor%ROWCOUNT -- number of rows
+v_cursor%FOUND -- true if there are still rows, NULL if fetch never called v_cursor%NOTFOUND -- true if no more rows, NULL if fetch never called v_cursor%ISOPEN -- 🙄 v_cursor%ROWCOUNT -- get the number of rows
 ```

-Please, note that exceptions are not working on cursors (ig: no NO_DATA_FOUND).
+Please, note that exceptions are not working on cursors (e.g.: no NO_DATA_FOUND).
 </details>

 <hr class="sl">

 ## Exceptions

 An exception is a signal.
 Most of the time, it's raised because an error happened.
-You can handle it in the bloc exception, but if you didn't, then the signal will be send upward (=to the caller).
+You can handle it in the block exception, but if you didn't, then the signal will be sent upward (=to the caller).
 If we are back on the request, then the request is crashing with an error.

 <div class="row row-cols-md-2 mx-0"><div>